thradams/cake/ownership.md

 }
 ```

+When a struct or union have at least one owner object it makes the struct a owner object too.

 When a **view** qualifier is used in structs, it makes all members as view objects.
 Listing 6.

 ##### Listing 6 - A view parameter